nordnet/cordova-hot-code-push/README.md

 ### Documentation

-All documentation can be found in details in our [Wiki on GitHub].
-If you have some questions/issues - don't hesitate to post an [issue](https://github.com/nordnet/cordova-hot-code-push/issues).
+All documentation can be found in details in our [Wiki on GitHub](https://github.com/nordnet/cordova-hot-code-push/wiki).
+If you have some questions/problems - don't hesitate to post an [issue](https://github.com/nordnet/cordova-hot-code-push/issues).